 Captains Kevin Slattery (Gortnahoe-Glengoole) and Shane O'Neill (St Mary's Clonmel).
 Photo: Eamonn McGee

-The final of the Tipperary Water County Intermediate Hurling Championship presents us with an intriguing prospect on Saturday, October 7th in Golden (throw-in 4pm) - in the red corner we find a Gortnahoe-Glengoole and in the blue corner St Mary’s Clonmel.
+The final of the Tipperary Water County Intermediate Hurling Championship presents us with an intriguing prospect on Saturday, October 7th - in the red corner we find a Gortnahoe-Glengoole and in the blue corner St Mary’s Clonmel.

-The respective club stories could not be more different - beset by emigration Gortnahoe-Glengoole are clinging on as hardy and prickly as a desert cactus in Mid Tipperary while St Mary’s Clonmel represent a potential sleeping giant in the South of the county.
+The respective club stories could not be more different - beset by emigration Gortnahoe-Glengoole are clinging on as hardy and prickly as a desert cactus in Mid Tipperary while St Mary’s Clonmel represent a potential sleeping giant in the South.

 "Everybody who is involved in the sport wants to be involved on county final day.
 When you start training in January and February in the muck and s***e everything is geared towards later on in the year.
 Nobody wants to be involved in that, but that is necessary to get us to where we are.
 And, now we are here and when you get that opportunity you have got to take that opportunity.
 But we do realise that we have a hell of a battle on our hands," St Mary’s manager Michael Ryan explained.

 St Mary’s Clonmel are coming like a train.
 The club collected county minor A hurling titles in 2015 and 2016 and also won the 2016 South under-21A title for the first time in twenty-eight years - St Mary’s are closing in on a tipping point and they know it.
 Indeed, the next logical step is to earn promotion to senior and drive the project forward from there.

 "It would be massive for us to get up senior,” St Mary’s club chairman Kevin Leahy explained.